 The Green Team Network is a free program that supports K-8 students in Whatcom County to work in teams to solve the real world sustainability issues on school campuses and in their community.
 The Green Team Network’s goal is to help students identify the areas where their schools can reduce its impact on the environment by providing the knowledge and tools needed to develop and implement student-chosen, student-led sustainability projects.

 What is a green team?
-A green team is an organized group of students who work together to make their school and/or local community more sustainable.
+A green team is an organized group of students who work together to make their own school and/or local community more sustainable.
 They collaborate to find and implement solutions to issues around waste, water, energy, transportation, school grounds and gardens.

 What does the Green Team Network do?